pymupdf/PyMuPDF-Optional-Material/docs/page.rst

-:meth:`Page.drawSquiggle`        PDF only: draw a squiggly line :meth:`Page.drawZigzag`          PDF only: draw a zig-zagged line :meth:`Page.getFontList`         PDF only: get list of used fonts :meth:`Page.getImageList`        PDF only: get list of used images :meth:`Page.getLinks`            get all links :meth:`Page.getPixmap`           create a :ref:`Pixmap`
+:meth:`Page.drawSquiggle`        PDF only: draw a squiggly line :meth:`Page.drawZigzag`          PDF only: draw a zig-zagged line :meth:`Page.getFontList`         PDF only: get list of used fonts :meth:`Page.getImageBbox`        PDF only: get bbox of inserted image :meth:`Page.getImageList`        PDF only: get list of used images :meth:`Page.getLinks`            get all links :meth:`Page.getPixmap`           create a :ref:`Pixmap`